sapcc/swift-drive-autopilot/README.md

 to mount the host's root filesystem into the container (with a `hostPath` volume) and run the container in privileged mode (by setting `securityContext.privileged` to `true` in the container spec).

+Any other Swift containers should have access to the host's `/run/swift-storage/state` directory (using a `hostPath` volume) and wait for the file `flag-ready` to appear before starting up.